sigmasoldi3r/charon-lang/readme.md

   :list    ; For Charon list collection.
   :table   ; For Charon table collection.
   :object  ; Any unknown object, from Lua context or by using (object/new ...)
-}
+  :unit    ; The null type
+  :nothing ; For non-existing values like non-existing table entries }
 ```

 You can assert them or use in a when clause.

 ## Code Samples